splunk/public-o11y-docs/splunkplatform/unified-id/unified-identity.rst

 2. Provide your Splunk Cloud Platform credentials.
 If you get the :strong:`No access` error message, contact your administrator.
 See :ref:`no-access-error` for more information.

 3. Enter and confirm your email.
 If you already have an Observability Cloud user, enter the email associated with it to link it to your Splunk Cloud Platform user.
-If you enter an email address that does not exist in Observability Cloud, the system creates a new Observability Cloud user and assigns it a role based on the role mapping table in the ABC section.
+If you enter an email address that does not exist in Observability Cloud, the system creates a new Observability Cloud user and assigns it a role based on the role mapping table in the :ref:`existing-scp-users` section.

 4. You then receive an e-mail to verify your identity.
 Verify your identity in the e-mail to be authenticated in Splunk Observability Cloud.
 After authentication, the Observability Cloud user can only see logs data in Log Observer that their Splunk Cloud Platform user has permissions to see.